tiepdotme/website.source/_posts/blogs/2019-04-29-how-create-binance-token.md

 ## 4. Proposal to list token

-You need to create a proposal to let validators vote.
+You will have to create a listing proposal to let validators to vote.
 You can use the following command to create a listing proposal.

 ```
 $ ./bnbcli gov submit-list-proposal \